Techno-Take/Techno-Take.github.io/README.md

 Techno-Take is the modified version of 2048.
 Istead using number tiles e.g. 2, 4, 8,..., 1024, 2048,
-it uses different vehicles such as wheel, cycle, aut-rickshaw, byke ...etc.### Screenshot
+it uses different vehicles such as wheel, cycle, aut-rickshaw, bike, car,...etc.### Screenshot

 ## Contributing